privacysandbox/protected-auction-services-docs/protected_audience_auctions_mixed_mode.md

       conclude.

   This poses a problem in parallelizing B&A and on-device auctions to achieve overall lower end-to-end auction latency.
-To solve this problem, `Parallelization of on-device and server-side auctions` is proposed.
+To solve this problem, [parallelization of on-device and server side auctions][26] is proposed.

 #### B&A API updates for mixed mode nonce